neumino/thinky/documentation/relations.md

 The `saveAll` command will save the local document to the database and will recurse in joined documents to save them.
 The foreign keys and links will be automatically saved by `thinky.

-_Note_: To avoid infinite recursion with circular references, `saveAll` will not recurse in a field containing document(s) of a previously saved model.
+_Note_: To avoid infinite recursion with circular references (that appear as soon as you have a reciprocal relationship), `saveAll` will not recurse in a field containing document(s) of a previously saved model.

 __Note__: `saveAll` can delete foreign keys if the joined document is not present.
 The "rule"